COVID-19: travel health notice for all travellers

 The rainy season extends from November to April.
 Heavy rains can cause sudden flooding throughout the country and may damage infrastructure.
 Expect delays and allow for more time to reach your destination, as roads may be affected.

 - firefighters: 115

-For emergency assistance after hours, call the Embassy of Canada in Harare, Zimbabwe, and follow the instructions.
-You may also call the Emergency Watch and Response Centre in Ottawa at +1 613 996 8885.
+For emergency consular assistance, call the High Commission of Canada to Mozambique, in Maputo, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.